borjaportugal/MemoryAllocators/README.md

+(Project still in development)

 # MemoryAllocators
-Implementation of multiple memory allocators, debug functionality and support for the stl containers.
+This is a simple exercie I wanted to make to play around with different allocator implementations as well as debug functionality for  them.
-Some of the allocators allocate raw memory while others are thought to allocate specific object types.
+The allocators are varied, some of them allocate raw memory while others are implemented to allocate space for specific object types and have the type of the object embededded in their own type.
-(Still in development)

 ## Implemented allocators
 ### GlobalAllocator<T>
 Raw allocator used when all other allocators fail allocating memory.
 Requests memory to the OS but it could use any other method to manage the memory (like a global Arena that contains all the available memory).

-#### DebugGlobalAllocator<T>
+### DebugGlobalAllocator<T>
 Fills the memory with debug patterns for debug purposes, to detect faster bad pointer accesses.